Chiral symmetry breaking: Quantum chromodynamics

 Beyond the idealization of massless quarks, the actual small quark masses (and electroweak forces) explicitly break the chiral symmetry as well.
 This can be described by a chiral Lagrangian where the masses of the pseudoscalar mesons are determined by the quark masses, and various quantum effects can be computed in chiral perturbation theory.
 This can be confirmed more rigorously by lattice QCD computations, which show that the pseudoscalar masses vary with the quark masses as dictated by chiral perturbation theory, (effectively as the square-root of the quark masses).

 The three heavy quarks: the charm quark, bottom quark, and top quark, have masses much larger than the scale of the strong interactions, thus they do not display the features of spontaneous chiral symmetry breaking.
-However bound states consisting of a heavy quark and a light quark (or two heavies and one light) still display a universal behavior, where the $(0^-,1^-)$ ground states are split from the $(0^+,1^+)$ parity partners by a universal mass gap of about $~ \Delta M \approx 348 \text{ MeV,}~$ (confirmed experimentally by the $\; \mathrm{D}^*_\mathrm{s}(2317) \;$) due to the light quark chiral symmetry breaking (see below).
+However bound states consisting of a heavy quark and a light quark (or two heavies and one light) still display a universal behavior, where the $(0^-,1^-)$ ground states are split from the $(0^+,1^+)$ parity partners by a universal mass gap of about $~ \Delta M \approx 348 \text{ MeV,}~$ (confirmed experimentally by the $\; \mathrm{D}^*_\mathrm{s0}(2317) \;$) due to the light quark chiral symmetry breaking (see below).